MaXerri/Class-Assignments/README.md

 # Class-Assignments
-This is a conglomerate of class projects from Functional Programming, Introduction to Machine Learning, Algorithms, and Foundations of Robotics
+This is a conglomerate of class projects from Functional Programming, Introduction to Machine Learning, Algorithms, and Foundations of Robotics.
+Languages used include python, java, and ocaml.

 Description of Project/Assignment Folders: